CASE STUDY: THE ASAP PROGRAM

 - Encouraging the educators to use the Robot in fun ways.
 It can be as simple as using the tools to record a group of the children dancing, or performing a skit.
 This helps to build a positive association with the tools.

-- Created How-To videos for their team about how to use Swivl Teams + Robot to complete their work.
+- Created How-To videos for their team about how to use Reflectivity + Robot to complete their work.

 - Created tip sheets to supplement the How-To videos.
 Coaches could print off the tip sheets and take them with them on site visits.